flightaware/tohil/README.md

 #### tohil::interact

-Take tohil to eleven.
+Take Tohil to eleven.
 You're on ten here... all the way up...
 You're on ten on your guitar... where can you go from there?
 Where?
 Nowhere.
 Exactly.
 What we do is if we need that extra... push over the cliff... you know what we do?

 We run tohil::interact from Tcl and enter the Python interactive loop.
 When we're done, we send end of file (^D) to end the Python loop and return to the Tcl one.